Popular sovereignty in the United States: In constitutional law

-The colonists' struggle for equality with the King of Great Britain was enshrined in the American Declaration of Independence and was common knowledge in the United States after the American Revolution.
+The colonists' struggle for equality with the King of Great Britain was enshrined in the United States Declaration of Independence and was common knowledge in the United States after the American Revolution.
 Inaugural Chief Justice John Jay, in Chisholm v.
-Georgia (1793), illustrate what would come to be known as popular sovereignty:
+Georgia (1793), illustrated what would come to be known as popular sovereignty:

 It will be sufficient to observe briefly that the sovereignties in Europe, and particularly in England, exist on feudal principles.
 That system considers the Prince as the sovereign, and the people as his subjects; it regards his person as the object of allegiance, and excludes the idea of his being on an equal footing with a subject, either in a court of justice or elsewhere ...
 No such ideas obtain here; at the Revolution, the sovereignty devolved on the people, and they are truly the sovereigns of the country, but they are sovereigns without subjects, and have none to govern but themselves[.]

 From the differences existing between feudal sovereignties and governments founded on compacts, it necessarily follows that their respective prerogatives must differ.
 Sovereignty is the right to govern; a nation or State sovereign is the person or persons in whom that resides.
 In Europe, the sovereignty is generally ascribed to the Prince; here, it rests with the people; there, the sovereign actually administers the government; here, never in a single instance; our Governors are the agents of the people, and, at most, stand in the same relation to their sovereign in which regents in Europe stand to their sovereigns.

 Although each person is sovereign, that sovereignty is twofold.
 In private matters, such as one's body, life and holdings, they are akin to the monarchs of Europe; one exception is eminent domain.
 They are co-sovereign with the states and the Union in public property and interests, and are governed by elected representatives.
 This concept of public and private may be confusing to those unfamiliar with the principles.
 Public and private are mutually exclusive; that which is public is not private and vice versa.
 That which is public is of interest to all the people, but this was never intended to express (or imply) that the private sector was subject to the state.
 Even in the public sector, the people as a whole remain sovereign.
 In 1886, 93 years after the Supreme Court's ruling in Chisholm v.
 Georgia, Justice Stanley Matthews expressed this in Yick Wo v.
 Hopkins: